nnadeau/academic-kickstart/content/authors/admin/_index.md

 <!-- make sure "description" in config/_default/params.toml is also updated -->

-Nicholas Nadeau is an executive and project lead at [Halodi Robotics](https://www.halodi.com/), leading their expansion into North America with the mission of bringing safe and capable humanoid robotics to everyone.
+Nicholas Nadeau is an executive and project director at [Halodi Robotics](https://www.halodi.com/), leading their expansion into North America with the mission of bringing safe and capable humanoid robotics to everyone.

 He is a professional engineer (P.Eng.) and a member of the Ordre des ingénieurs du Québec (OIQ).
 Nicholas received his Ph.D. from [École de technologie supérieure](http://en.etsmtl.ca/Unites-de-recherche/CoRo/Accueil?lang=en-CA) where his research combined [machine learning]({{< ref "publication/nadeau-2018-evolutionary" >}}) and [collaborative robotics]({{< ref "publication/nadeau-2019-impedance" >}}) to develop methods for [safe robotic freehand medical ultrasound]({{< ref "publication/nadeau-2019-towards" >}}).